 However, in recent months, as coalition fighters took back control of territories once patrolled by Daesh militants, Amira has disappeared from the internet and her current status and whereabouts are unknown.
 The British parliament recently voted to cancel the passports of over a 100 British citizens who traveled to Syria to join ISIS.
 The “jihadi bride” may have been part of that group.
 One of Amira’s two travelling companions, who had grown disillusioned and talked about escaping Syria, died last year.
 Escape from the ever shrinking ISIS “caliphate” is a crime punishable by death.

 It is unclear how her friend’s demise affected Amira psychologically.
-But if she too is seeking desert the group and return home, Amira faces death at the hands of the terrorists if caught.
+But if she too is seeking to desert the group and return home, she’d have to gamble on her life.
+Amira would face death at the hands of the terrorists if caught.

 In 2015, when reports of girls as young as fifteen ditching their comfortable life in the West and travelling to Syria first emerged, it left many people perplexed.
 Why would young women willingly choose a hellish existence in the war torn Middle East?
 It is not because there was limited information about life in ISIS-controlled territories.
 There were plenty of reports detailing how women were restricted to a life of confinement at home or given away as a fighter’s concubine.